KariSims/KariSims/README.md

 It's a passion that I know I share with many of you :handshake:.

-Please feel free to consult my rests...
+Please feel free to consult my rests and like with the stars...

 ---
 ## :fire: My Stats :